 5. Make Easy Lentil Soup

-6. Feed It To Your Chickens?
+6. Feed It To Your Chickens

 What To Do With Fruit Pulp

-7. Eat it!
+7. Eat it

-Unlike vegetable pulp fruit pulp can actually be quite tasty just by itself.
-Or you can mix it in with some natural yoghurt for a really tasty treat.
+If you aren’t keen on that, you can mix it in with some natural yoghurt for a really tasty treat.

 8. Make Fruit Leather

-And hold your trousers up the eco-friendly way.
+Hold your trousers up the eco-friendly way!